phastlight/phastlight/README.md

 phrase, they can be used only as local development server and as a proof of concept integrating with phastlight.
 It will be ideal if each framework in PHP can come up with some asynchronous components.

-Howerver, benchmark do show that the following frameworks/components show good results integrating with Phastlight on request and response.
+However, benchmarks do show that the following frameworks/components show good results integrating with Phastlight on request and response.

 + Phalcon PHP Framework (http://phalconphp.com/)
 + Symfony2 HTTP Foundation Request and Response component